terrycojones/super-rugby-2015/README.md

 in the Super Rugby teams that are winning very few games are much less likely to be picked for their national sides.

-The program's graphical and textual output (as of 2015-05-24, following Round 17) are shown below.
+The program's graphical and textual output (as of June 7 2015, following Round 17) are shown below.

 The graph shows how the overall win fraction versus the out-of-group win